 The Baklava is a very known and preferred dessert in the whole world.
 It is a dessert made from layers of filo pastry, filled with pistachio and kaymak and sweetened with syrup.
-Gourmeturca Handmade Assorted Baklava includes 5 different types of baklava and one slice of kadaif.
-Thus it offers an experience of 6 different flavors in one metal box.
+Gourmeturca Handmade Assorted Baklava includes 3 different types of baklava.
+Thus it offers an experience of 3 different flavors in one box.

 You can offer Gourmeturca Handmade Assorted Baklava to your homeparties and birthdays or serve them to children and adults who come for religious holiday and special days.
 It is also an excellent dessert that you can offer to your guests with tea and coffee.